intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 At last, you have to copy your ssl certificate in the `configuration` folder and set `ELASTICSEARCH_SSL_CERTIFICATE_FILE_NAME` to your certificate file name.

+An index template is created after the first bulk submission of reports.
+If you want to use kibana to visualize your data/make dashboard, you must create an index pattern:
+Go to Kibana -> Management -> Index Patterns -> search for your index and use as time field `timestamp`

 ## Authentication options